 This is one topic which does not need an introduction.
 There is rarely any professional set-up which functions without emails today.
-Thus email writing in English is as basic to business as running is to sports, but still, we all struggle in writing effective emails.
+Thus email writing in English is as basic to business as running is to sports, but still, we all struggle in writing effective mails.
 That’s because it needs skills which have to be developed.
 Imagine if you had an accurate email writing format!

 Here’s a proper email writing format you can follow.